kwame-mintah/aws-fastapi-lambda-api-gateway/README.md

 ## Docker

-Running the `docker-compose.yml`, will build a new image python-fastapi-bigger-applications-template-fastapi:latest which will be used for the `fastapi` service within the container.
+Running the `docker-compose.yml`, will build a new image aws-fastapi-lambda-api-gateway-fastapi:latest which will be used for the `fastapi` service within the container.

 ```console
 docker-compose up -d
 ```

+![NOTE]
+> Running the project via docker compose will on launch the lambda and is not the same as running the
+> application via uvicorn.
+Will need to invoke the lambda by make a post request to the following URL:
+> `curl "http://localhost:9000/2015-03-31/functions/function/invocations" -d '{REPLACE_WITH_EVENT_HERE}'`

 ## Tests